 Tip – If you have added image elements to your background and are not certain that you want to lose them, consider creating a new layer above your background layer, then filling that layer.
 That way you will not lose the background layer data if you change your mind.

 If the above steps aren’t working for you because the background that you wish to change is actually part of a layer that contains other objects, then try out the following steps below instead.

-How to Change Background Color in Photoshop CS5
+How to Change Background Color of an Image in Photoshop CS5

 This set of steps will be focusing on separating the background of your image from the foreground objects so that you can change the colors.
 This works best for images where there is a defined contrast between the background and foreground objects.
 If the colors are very similar, or if you have foreground elements that don’t stand out significantly from the background, then this becomes much more difficult.

 Step 1: Open the image in Photoshop CS5.

 Step 2: Click the Quick Selection Tool in the toolbox.

 It is the fourth item from the top.
 If you hover over that tool and it says “Magic Wand Tool,” then you will need to right-click it and select the “Quick Selection Tool.”

 Step 3: Click on the foreground object until it is entirely selected.